-Determining fair value of investments in debt securities, UITF and special savings deposits as financial assets at FVTPL
+Determining fair value of special savings deposits classified as financial assets at FVTPL

-The Company carries its investments in traded debt securities and special savings deposits at fair value, which requires the use of accounting estimates and judgment.
+The Company carries its investments in special savings deposits at fair value, which requires use of accounting estimates and judgment.
 Since market interest rate is a significant component of fair value measurement, fair value would differ if the Company applied a different set of reference rates in the valuation methodology.
 Any change in the fair value of these financial assets would affect profit or loss and equity.